apache/metron/metron-platform/metron-common/README.md

     * input - List
   * Returns: Last element of the list

+### `HLLP_ADD`
+  * Description: Add value to the set.
+See [HLLP README](HLLP.md)
+  * Input:
+    * hyperLogLogPlus - the hllp estimator to add a value to
+    * value* - value to add to the set.
+Takes a single item or a list.
+  * Returns: The HyperLogLogPlus set with a new value added

 ### `HLLP_CARDINALITY`
-  * Description: Returns HyperLogLogPlus-estimated cardinality for this set
+  * Description: Returns HyperLogLogPlus-estimated cardinality for this set.
+See [HLLP README](HLLP.md)
   * Input:
     * hyperLogLogPlus - the hllp set
   * Returns: Long value representing the cardinality for this set

 ### `HLLP_INIT`
-  * Description: Initializes the set
+  * Description: Initializes the set. p must be a value between 4 and sp (inclusive) and sp must be less than 32 and greater than or equal to 4.
+See [HLLP README](HLLP.md)
   * Input:
     * p (required) - the precision value for the normal set
     * sp - the precision value for the sparse set.
-If sp is not specified the sparse set will be disabled.
+If sp is 0 or not specified, the sparse set will be disabled.
   * Returns: A new HyperLogLogPlus set

 ### `HLLP_MERGE`
-  * Description: Merge hllp sets together
+  * Description: Merge hllp sets together.
+The resulting estimator is initialized with p and sp precision values from the first provided hllp estimator set.
+See [HLLP README](HLLP.md)
   * Input:
-    * hllp1 - first hllp set
-    * hllp2 - second hllp set
-    * hllpn - additional sets to merge
+    * hllp* - List of hllp estimators to merge
   * Returns: A new merged HyperLogLogPlus estimator set

-### `HLLP_OFFER`
-  * Description: Add value to the set
-  * Input:
-    * hyperLogLogPlus - the hllp set
-    * o - Object to add to the set
-  * Returns: The HyperLogLogPlus set with a new object added

 ### `IN_SUBNET`
   * Description: Returns true if an IP is within a subnet range.